 Rest your pancake batter

 This tip is pretty good advice even if your pancakes are not sticking to your pan.
-Similarly to kneading bread dough before you leave the bread to rise, leaving pancake batter to rest for 15-20 minutes helps to get the gluten awake in the flour.
+Similarly to kneading bread dough before you leave the bread to rise, leaving pancake batter to rest for a miniumu of 5 minutes (and up to 15-20 minutes) helps to get the gluten awake in the flour.

 The flour grains also soak up some of the milk or liquid, and the batter will thicken as a result.
 This not only makes better pancakes all around, but it also helps to prevent your batter from sticking to the frying pan.